nodunayo/speakerline/README.md

 This will create the test database and populate its schema.

-## Setting up with docker
+## Setting up with Docker

-If you have Docker installed you can run Speakerline using docker.
+Alternatively, you can run Speakerline using Docker.

-To start the server run.
+To start the server run:

 ```
 docker-compose up
 ```

-All commands can be run inside the app container. e.g. to run tests:
+All commands can be run inside the app container, e.g. to run the tests:

 ```
 docker-compose run app bundle exec rspec
 ```

-### Contributing to Speakerline
+## Contributing to Speakerline

 I'd love any help with this project.
 Have a look at our [Contributing Guide](CONTRIBUTING.md) for more information on how you can get involved.